Monty-2003/DS_project1/README.md

 * modeling.ipynb
   * Download a cleaned version of books_data and reviews_data (known as books_cleaned.csv and reviews_cleaned.csv)
-  * Load both datasets in python and return it
+  * Define and load both datasets in python and return it
   * Establish the categories for the respective datasets with '.info()'
   * Import train_test_split and DecisionTreeRegressor to perform tests
   * Prepare the features (X) and target (y)